hlsitechio/warp-ai-enhancement-suite/PROFILE_V2_UPDATE.md

 When the user loaded the new profile, this happened:

 ```
-👋 Hey welcome back Hubert!
+👋 Welcome back!
 How's it going this afternoon?
 ════════════════════════════════════════════════════════════
 🎯 Based on recent logs and memory, we were working on: